mhlinder/NESS17/md/call-for-participation.md

 ## IBM Student Paper Competition

-Students are encouraged to submit posters for consideration of 3 student paper awards sponsored by the IBM Watson Research Center.
+Students are encouraged to submit papers for consideration of 3 student paper awards sponsored by the IBM Watson Research Center.
 Manuscript needs to be received no later than Monday, March 20, 2017.
+Students in all disciplines may submit a paper.

 ## Student Poster Competition

-Students are encouraged to submit posters for consideration of 3-5 student poster awards sponsored by one of our industrial partners.
-The abstract needs to be received no later than Monday, April 3, 2017.
+Students are encouraged to submit posters for consideration for 3-5 student poster awards sponsored by one of our industrial partners.
+The abstract must be received no later than Monday, April 3, 2017.
+Students in all disciplines may submit a poster.